 - i.
-The Board may adopt the ND or MND, and approve, approve with modification, or deny the project. - ii.
-If the Board's decision is not appealed, then the decision becomes final. - iii.
-If the decision is appealed, it becomes final upon the City Council's disposition of the appeal. - b) City Council Final Approval Authority: - i.
-The Board shall review the Draft ND or MND, as it relates to Cultural Resources only, and provide comments, together with its recommendation that the project be approved, approved with modifications, or denied. - ii.
-The City Council shall consider the Board's comments and recommendation, and may accept, accept with modification, or decline the Board's recommendation.
+Where an EIR is not prepared, and a Negative Declaration (ND) or Mitigated Negative Declaration (MND) is prepared for a Certificate of Appropriateness or case where the Board is the not final approval authority, tThe Board shall review the Draft ND or MND, as it relates toto- Cultural Resources only-, and provide comments-thereon, together with its recommendation that the project be approved, approved with modifications, or denied. - ii.
+The final approval bodyCity Council shall consider the Board's comments and recommendation, and may accept, accept with modification, or decline the Board's recommendation.